expeerly/embeddocumentation/usingvideolinks.md

 }
 ```
 Feel free to improve this implementation further.

+### 3.6 Embedding Mux Videos in Shopify with Mux Player
+To make full use of the expeerly platform with subtitles and audio assets you can use the mux web player.
+By default all our reviews are featuring EN, DE, FR and IT caption and EN and DE AI dubbed audio.
+More languages are available on request.
+You can find the documentation to use the mux player [here](https://www.mux.com/docs/guides/mux-player-web).

+Possible ways to integrate are adding to `product.liquid` or `product.json` template or add a custom section by using the `Hosted` player here `<script src="https://cdn.jsdelivr.net/npm/@mux/mux-player" defer></script>``

+Check with your Shopify developer how best to do this.

 ## 4. Matching Video Links with Products in your Catalogue
 ### 4.1 Currrent matching via spreadsheet